In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 The stability of the supply chain is often reflected in countless communication records and contract texts.

-AI can automatically scan procurement contracts, extracting key clauses such as delivery dates and liability for breach, thereby quickly identifying potential risks.
+AI can automatically scan procurement contracts, extract key clauses such as delivery dates and liability for breach, thereby quickly identifying potential risks.

 Strategic Decision-Making and Corporate Governance

-Management deals with a large number of documents and meeting minutes daily, with severe information redundancy.
+Management deals with a large volume of documents and meeting minutes daily, with severe information redundancy.
 AI's value lies in automated extraction and aggregation.

 It can extract core topics from dozens of pages of strategic reports, such as "Focus: International Market Expansion," "Risk: Compliance Review."
 It can also identify communication bottlenecks from cross-departmental email exchanges, discovering overlapping responsibilities or information delays.

-This "information compression" capability allows senior executives to quickly grasp the overall situation and focus on strategic direction.
-Meanwhile, AI can also monitor external natural language data, such as regulatory
+This "information compression" capability allows senior management to quickly grasp the overall situation and